 Nigerians are famously hospitable and friendly and getting to know them can help overcome the initial culture shock.
 New arrivals will soon pick up some local slang or find interest in the local fashionable and colourful clothing.
 The diversity of cultures makes for consistently interesting discoveries begging to be stumbled upon by the more inquisitive expat.

-Expats may be surprised by Nigeria’s hidden gems, from sheltered beaches to wildlife reserves and national parks with magnificent rainforest habitats and waterfalls.
+Expats may be surprised by Nigeria’s hidden gems, many of which make for great family outings, from sheltered beaches to wildlife reserves and national parks with magnificent rainforest habitats and waterfalls.
 The famous Nollywood film industry also calls Nigeria home, and the popular Afrobeats music style has Nigerian and West African roots.